ericblanco/EricBlancosf/README.md

 Skills: Python, AWS, TensorFlow, Hugging faces, BERT, Data Manipulations , Network Systems Architect

 - 🌱 I’m currently learning Rife Machine BioFrequencies.
-Based on his study in the university, he started to develop Rife machine(the cancer cure) and the techniques from 1920.
-The theory of coordinative resonance with frequencies (aka, Rife machine) which he proved would kill microorganisms by electron transfer and internal stresses of pathogenic cells owing to electromagnetic and electrostatic forces.
-To prove this theory, he studied tetanus, typhoid, gonorrhea, syphilis, pneumonia, streptococci, tuberculosis, sarcoma, carcinoma, leprosy, polio, glanders, bubonic plague, influenza, herpes, cataracts, glaucoma, sinus, ulcers, and many other virus bacteria and fungi in his experiments.
+Based on Rife machine and the techniques from 1920.
+The theory of coordinative resonance with frequencies (aka, Rife machine) which can kill microorganisms by electron transfer and internal stresses of pathogenic cells owing to electromagnetic and electrostatic forces Along  merging of Modern day machine learning and I am creating quit a dataset.
 - 😄 Pronouns: I have a plug
 - ⚡ Fun fact: I won a $50,000 watch last year 2020